Surfside Preconstruction Condos & New Developments

 Sereno (Under Construction/Recently Delivered)

-Surfside's limited land availability and strict development regulations suggest future new construction will remain modest in scale.
+Future new construction will remain modest in scale.
 Opportunities exist primarily through redevelopment of older buildings rather than vacant land development.

 Buyers seeking brand-new preconstruction should monitor the market for boutique projects launching periodically, but shouldn't expect the constant pipeline available in Sunny Isles Beach.
 The town's character preservation priorities limit mega-tower development.

 Diverse dining scene: Harding Avenue's restaurants provide quality and variety exceeding the limited options in Bal Harbour or Sunny Isles' scattered commercial offerings.
-Multiple kosher dining options, Italian restaurants, Mediterranean cuisine, and casual eateries create substantial choice.
+Multiple dining options, Italian restaurants, Mediterranean cuisine, and casual eateries create substantial choice.

 Family-friendly and safe: Low crime, walkable streets, community atmosphere, and excellent schools create ideal family environment.
 Parents feel comfortable with children walking or biking independently, unusual for Miami area.